patrickTumulty/audloop/README.md

 # pySoundToolz
 `pySoundToolz` is a library in development.
-Its purpose is to enable similar functionality to that of sound specific languages/programs such as SuperCollider, FAUST, or MAX-MSP, but in a Python programming environment. `pySoundToolz`, in its current state, will run all audio DSP offline.
-Audio is meant to be read in as a wav file or synthesized from scratch and then exported as a new file.
+Its purpose is to enable similar functionality to that of sound specific languages/programs such as SuperCollider, FAUST, or MAX-MSP in a Python programming environment. `pySoundToolz`, in its current state, will run all audio DSP offline.
+Audio is meant to be read in as a wav file or synthesized from scratch.
+The audible result will be a newly written wav file.
 With that said, all `pySoundToolz` modules are coded as if they are running in a realtime audio loop.
 This design choice was made so that any algorithms written with `pySoundToolz` could be ported over to other languages, such as C++, to do realtime DSP.

 # Example